CNF Investments

 Venture Round in 2009

-TerraGo Technologies delivers software applications that extend the access and application of maps and images for non-GIS users and customers.
-More than 850 organizations, including many defense and intelligence agencies, utility and energy companies, public safety departments, and environmental engineering teams depend on TerraGo software.
-The TerraGo Publisher Suite allows organizations to consume and optimize data from any source and create a geo-enabled PDF, also known as a GeoPDF.
-The TerraGo Collaboration Suite offers desktop, web-based, and mobile software applications that automate geospatial collaboration and information gathering.
+TerraGo Technologies specializes in software applications that enhance the accessibility and utility of maps and images for users without GIS expertise.
+The company serves over 850 organizations, including defense and intelligence agencies, utility companies, public safety departments, and environmental engineering teams.
+Its TerraGo Publisher Suite enables organizations to transform data from various sources into geo-enabled PDFs, known as GeoPDFs, facilitating better data consumption and optimization.
+Additionally, the TerraGo Collaboration Suite provides desktop, web-based, and mobile applications that streamline geospatial collaboration and information gathering, allowing clients to collect data, share insights, and collaborate effectively regardless of location or time constraints.

 Overture Technologies